Technical Assistance

 Community Navigators

-The goal of this effort is to connect communities facing wildfire risk and climate change impacts, as well as historically underserved, rural, and low-income communities, to Forest Service funding and partnership opportunities supported by the Inflation Reduction Act and the Infrastructure Investment and Jobs Act (also known as the Bipartisan Infrastructure Law).
+The goal of CNP is to connect communities facing wildfire risk and climate change impacts, as well as historically underserved, rural, and low-income communities, to Forest Service funding and partnership opportunities supported by the Inflation Reduction Act and the Infrastructure Investment and Jobs Act (also known as the Bipartisan Infrastructure Law).
 For a snapshot of the programs and activities that received funding through these laws, see our overview of BIL & IRA-supported Climate and Wildfire Resilience Funding Opportunities.

-Key aspects of FACNM’s community navigator work include:
+Key aspects of Navigator work include:

-• Creating tools, trainings, and other resources to support organizational capacity-building.
+Creating tools, trainings, and other resources to support organizational capacity-building.

-• Providing individual technical assistance to help communities identify and apply for funding opportunities and comply with post-award financial management and reporting requirements.
+Providing individual technical assistance to help communities identify and apply for funding opportunities and comply with post-award financial management and reporting requirements.

-Another important aspect of our work involves elevating community perspectives and feedback about the barriers that communities face in accessing US Forest Service support and partnership, with the goal of helping vision a more equitable system for all.
+Another important aspect of this work involves elevating community perspectives and feedback about the barriers that communities face in accessing US Forest Service support and partnership, with the goal of helping vision a more equitable system for all.

 NEWSLETTER: To get updates on new funding opportunities, guidance on applying for and managing grant awards, and resources for navigating federal programs and partnerships, sign up for the Watershed Center’s monthly newsletter.

-FEEDBACK: Have you worked with a community navigator and want to share feedback?
+FEEDBACK: Have you worked with a Community Navigator and want to share feedback?
 We’d love to hear from you!
 Your response will be used to improve our future services.

 Land Conservation Assistance Network